Last Updated on

 Ceiling fans can reduce your bills by up to 30% and they’re a great way to keep your cool in the summer and warm you up in the winter.
 But chances are you’ve laid in bed at some point and watched a fan wobbling wondering if it’s going to come down on you when you least expect it.
 So are ceiling fans supposed to wobble?

 Or is it a sign that the fan is on its way out?
-Let’s take a closer look at how these ceiling fans work and what to do if you find a wobbly fan.
+Let’s take a closer look at how ceiling fan blades work and what to do if you find a wobbly ceiling fan.

 What Is a Ceiling Fan?